Quasi-experiment: Design

 Of all of these designs, the regression discontinuity design comes the closest to the experimental design, as the experimenter maintains control of the treatment assignment and it is known to "yield an unbiased estimate of the treatment effects".
 It does, however, require large numbers of study participants and precise modeling of the functional form between the assignment and the outcome variable, in order to yield the same power as a traditional experimental design.

 Though quasi-experiments are sometimes shunned by those who consider themselves to be experimental purists (leading Donald T. Campbell to coin the term "queasy experiments" for them), they can be useful in areas where it is not feasible or desirable to conduct an experiment or randomized control trial.
 Such instances include evaluating the impact of public policy changes, educational interventions or large scale health interventions.
 The primary drawback of quasi-experimental designs is that they cannot eliminate the possibility of confounding bias, which can hinder one's ability to draw causal inferences.
 This drawback is often used as an excuse to discount quasi-experimental results.
 However, such bias can be controlled for by using various statistical techniques such as multiple regression, if one can identify and measure the confounding variable(s).
 Such techniques can be used to model and partial out the effects of confounding variables techniques, thereby improving the accuracy of the results obtained from quasi-experiments.
 Moreover, the developing use of propensity score matching to match participants on variables important to the treatment selection process can also improve the accuracy of quasi-experimental results.

 In fact, data derived from quasi-experimental analyses has been shown to closely match experimental data in certain cases, even when different criteria were used.
 In sum, quasi-experiments are a valuable tool, especially for the applied researcher.
 On their own, quasi-experimental designs do not allow one to make definitive causal inferences; however, they provide necessary and valuable information that cannot be obtained by experimental methods alone.
-Researchers, especially those interested in investigating applied research questions, should move beyond the traditional experimental design and avail themselves of the possibilities inherent in quasi-experimental designs.
+Shadish et al. (2002) suggested that researchers, especially those interested in investigating applied research questions, move beyond the traditional experimental design and avail themselves of the possibilities inherent in quasi-experimental designs.